My Outreachy Application

-The very first hurdle would shake my belief in myself and hurt my confidence.
+The very first hurdle would shake my belief in me and hurt my confidence.

-Another friend of mine also encouraged me to keep going.
+Another good friend of mine also encouraged me to keep going.

 And so I did.

-Till the very end of the contribution period, I kept raising relevant issues and filing PRs.
+Till the very end of the contribution period, I kept raising relevant issues and opening PRs.
 I also engaged in active conversations with the members of the conda-forge community.
-I was going to put up a good fight!

-When only 5 days were left for the final application deadline, nervousness and self doubt hit me again.
-I was supposed to propose a timeline for the internship.
-‘A proposal’, as the GSoC folks call it.
+When only 5 days were left before the final application deadline, nervousness and self-doubt hit me again.
+I was supposed to propose a timeline for the internship, explaining what I proposed to work on and how I proposed to achieve it.